What to do With Your Term Life Insurance Policy After a Divorce

 What if you don’t have children and you purchased your term life policy to help your spouse pay off your home mortgage or pay off other debt if you were to die?
 You may want to discuss terminating the policy since its original purpose may no longer be a priority for you.

-If you have older children dependent on you financially, another option might be to remove your ex-spouse as a beneficiary and change your children’s designation to primary beneficiaries.
+If you have older children dependent on you financially, can you change your life insurance beneficiary?
+The option might be to remove your ex-spouse as a beneficiary and change your children’s designation to primary beneficiaries.

-These are just a few directions things could go.
-Again, your options will vary according to your divorce settlement and related court decisions.
+These are just a few directions things could go, particularly when it comes to decisions related to your divorce settlement and the associated court rulings, including considerations for life insurance for non-working spouses.

 Educate Yourself About Your Options and Get Expert Guidance